linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 (Well, not all!
 [One small project](https://github.com/makepad/makepad) with indomitable maintainers still holds out against the invaders.)

 The consensus during this discussion seemed to be that Winit was there to stay.
-[TAO](https://github.com/tauri-apps/tao) users present were generally interested in being able to use upstream winit in the future, if its API adopts or supersedes the improvements made in TAO.
+[TAO](https://github.com/tauri-apps/tao) users present were generally interested in being able to use upstream Winit in the future, if its API adopts or supersedes the improvements made in TAO.
-Most were happy to see winit becoming more trait-oriented, and to see the `dpi` crate spun off from winit.
+Most were happy to see Winit becoming more trait-oriented, and to see the `dpi` crate spun off from Winit.

 Glazier is still shelved and we're planning to port its features to Winit until it reaches feature parity.